Kometa-Team/Kometa/docs/home/guides/local.md

 You should consider upgrading via the '/Users/mroche/Plex-Meta-Manager/pmm-venv/bin/python -m pip install --upgrade pip' command.
 ```

-Don't worry about the WARNING if it comes up.
+Don't worry about the WARNING about `pip version thus-and-such` if it comes up.

 Let’s make sure it’s working so far.
 At the command prompt, type: